 This keyboard has an onboard, six-track recording feature that lets you record and store up to five songs.
 You may not think that you are ready for recording just yet, but this can actually be another awesome learning tool.
 You can record what you are playing, and then play it back to track your progress.

-There is one thing that we aren’t crazy about with the CTK 4400: It has non-weighted keys.
+CTK 4400's one feature we aren't biggest fan of: It has non-weighted keys.
 This means that you are not going to get a true piano feel, because the keys just won’t have that same resistance.

 But, this keyboard does have velocity sensitive keys, which means that the faster you press a key, the louder it is going to sound in all instrument modes, and it will sound longer when you are playing in piano mode.

-Of course, it is going to take a bit of practice and experimenting to learn about how to use all of the neat features this keyboard has to offer.
+Of course, it is going to take a bit of practice and experimenting to learn all of the neat features Casio CTK 4400 has to offer.
 Obviously, this is something that is going to come with time and practice.
 But, there are many great videos on YouTube that you can watch to learn about how to use the various features.

 For instance, check out this YouTube video from Casio about how to use the lesson function.